 We rendezvous in Newcastle and drive to Corbridge to visit the extensive remains of the ancient Roman Garrison town which played a vital role in the conquest of northern Britain.
-We walk across the excavated main street of this once prosperous strategic town.
-We transfer to our first hotel in Langley-on-Tyne for an Introductory Talk and Welcome Dinner.
+We walk across the excavated main street and find out about the lives of the people who once lived here.
+We transfer to our hotel in Langley-on-Tyne for an Introductory Talk and Welcome Dinner.

-Today we walk along the best of Hadrian's Wall, its fine condition testament to the brilliance of Roman engineers.
-At Housesteads, a fort occupied by several military units for three hundred years, we take time to contemplate the ruins before rejoining our path on the high crag.
-We descend to a welcome pub lunch at The Twice Brewed Inn.
-Our journey along the Wall dips and rises as we continue our day's walking in the footsteps on the Legions.
+Today we walk along the best of the spectacular Hadrian's Wall; its fine condition testament to the brilliance of Roman engineers who constructed it nearly 2,000 years ago.
+At Housesteads, a fort occupied by several military units for 300 years, we take time to contemplate the ruins before rejoining our path on the high crag.
+We descend to a welcome pub lunch at The Twice Brewed Inn before continuing our journey along the Wall in the footsteps of the Roman Legions.
 We travel west to our hotel on the banks of Ullswater in the Lake District National Park.

 We walk along the banks of the River Eamont to Barton church and along lanes and bridleway tracks to the serene village of Askham for lunch at a traditional inn set on the village green.
-Then to the remote village of Helton before heading over Askham Fell where people of past millennia built Cairn Circles and Tumuli and where now only hardy sheep live and graze the heather.
+Then on to the remote village of Helton before heading over Askham Fell where people of past millennia built cairn circles and tumuli and where now only hardy sheep live by grazing the tough heather.

-We enjoy first views of the impressive hills and mountains of the Lake District and magnificent Ullswater is in view to our right as we wander to How Town for the ferry to Glenridding and a pub lunch.
+We enjoy first views of the impressive hills and mountains of the Lake District.
+Magnificent Ullswater is in view as we meander to How Town where we take the ferry to Glenridding and a pub lunch.
 We drive over dramatic Kirkstone Pass to Troutbeck, a sleepy old village above the valley, from where we walk along tracks, through farms and woodlands, to the shores of Windermere and our lakeside hotel at Ambleside.